Stein's method of moment estimators for local dependency exponential random graph models: Convergence analysis

 as $n \rightarrow \infty$ where we used \eqref{conv_prob_proof_asymp_norm_conv} and the tightness of \eqref{proof_as_norm_tight_seq}.
 Finally, with similar calculations as in the proof of Theorem \ref{theorem_asym_norm_bound},

 using again the tightness of \eqref{proof_as_norm_tight_seq} and assumptions made in the statement of the theorem.
-Slutzky's lemma together with Assmption \ref{ass_conv_prob_remainder} then gives the result.
+Slutsky's lemma together with Assmption \ref{ass_conv_prob_remainder} then gives the result.
 The reasoning for the between-block edges is exactly the same. \end{proof}

 \begin{Remark} This section provides theoretical guarantees under explicit conditions which could be checked in principle.
-However, verifying Assumptions \ref{ass_min_eig_statis}, \ref{ass_min_eig_sum} and \ref{ass_conv_prob_remainder} for instance for the models from Example \ref{example:degreeseq} seems to be challenging; this also applies to the corresponding conditions in \cite{stewart2024rates}.
+However, verifying Assumptions \ref{ass_min_eig_statis}, \ref{ass_min_eig_sum} and \ref{ass_conv_prob_remainder} for instance for the models from Example \ref{example_degree_seq} seems to be challenging; this also applies to the corresponding conditions in \cite{stewart2026rates}.
 If the sequence $M_n$ is bounded and if the number of different statistics is finite, one can verify Assumptions \ref{ass_min_eig_statis} and \ref{ass_min_eig_sum} computationally.
 Moreover, in the case where $n$ corresponds to the number of blocks and all blocks have the same size and statistics, Assumption \ref{ass_conv_prob_remainder} is just the weak law of large numbers.
-However, our assumptions \ref{remark_estimators_uniqueness_existence} and \ref{remark_estimators_uniqueness_existence_mod_ass} are easier to check. \end{Remark}
+However, our Assumptions \ref{assumption_model} and \ref{assumption_observation} in Section \ref{section_steins_metod_of_moments} regarding existence and uniqueness of the Stein estimator for a given network $\mathbbm{x} \in \mathbb{X}(\mathbb{A})$ are easier to check. \end{Remark}

-\begin{Remark} In \cite{stewart2024rates}, bounds on the distance to normal are obtained for maximum likelihood estimators, under slightly different but related assumptions.
-Assumptions 1 and 3 in \cite{stewart2024rates} quantify the growth of the summary statistics with respect to number of vertices in each block, partly in relation to a function of the largest eigenvalue of the Fisher information matrix.
+\begin{Remark} In \cite{stewart2026rates}, bounds on the distance to normal are obtained for maximum likelihood estimators, under slightly different but related assumptions.
+Assumptions 1 and 3 in \cite{stewart2026rates} quantify the growth of the summary statistics with respect to number of vertices in each block, partly in relation to a function of the largest eigenvalue of the Fisher information matrix.
 Assumptions 2 and 4 depend on a choice of $\epsilon >0$ which is thought of as small.
-The normal approximation, Theorem 2.5, in \cite{stewart2024rates} assumes again that the dimension of the parameter space is at least $\log (1/ \epsilon),$ an assumption which is not required for our results and which may not always be natural. \end{Remark}
+The normal approximation, Theorem 2.5, in \cite{stewart2026rates} assumes again that the dimension of the parameter space is at least $\log (1/ \epsilon),$ an assumption which is not required for our results and which may not always be natural. \end{Remark}